-As mentioned above, the cost of a trip to Costa Rica depends on the lodging you choose, the activities you include, and the time of year that you visit.
+As mentioned above, the cost of a trip to Costa Rica depends on the lodging you choose, the activities you include, and the time of year you visit.
 Here are some considerations for the most popular trips to Costa Rica.

 How much does a Family Vacation to Costa Rica cost?

-If you need to keep your trip very affordable…spend a lot of time at the beach, where sand, sun, and water will keep everybody happy and busy.
+If you need to keep your trip very affordable, spend a lot of time at the beach, where sand, sun, and water will keep everybody happy and busy.
 We have a few suggestions for The Best Beaches in Costa Rica for Families.
-Another way to keep you affordable is by staying at a resort, but that will cost you authenticity and get served generic experiences.
+Another way to keep you affordable is by staying at a resort, which will cost you authenticity and get you served generic experiences.

 Costa Rica Honeymoon

-Honeymoons in Costa Rica are incredibly delightful and romantic but know that it can be a little costly if you want to indulge yourself (and you should).
+Honeymoons in Costa Rica are incredibly delightful and romantic but know that they can be a little costly if you want to indulge yourself (and you should).

 We love to plan honeymoon trips, and we make sure that you can enjoy as much time as possible with your loved one, feeling in paradise.

 Even though Costa Rica is such a popular destination in the world, there are still places where you can have a very secluded experience while also being surrounded by great luxury.
-Visiting those parts of Costa Rica can be a bit more costly, but it will only make your trip even more special.
+Visiting those parts of Costa Rica can be a bit more costly, but it will make your trip even more special.

 Costa Rica Destination Wedding

-Destination Weddings can be costly, mostly depending on the type of accommodations you decide to use and also the kind of wedding you want to have.
+Destination weddings can be expensive, mainly depending on the type of accommodations you decide to use and the kind of wedding you want.

 Costa Rica has a very established destination-wedding industry.
-You can choose from celebrating your wedding at beach resorts, reducing the cost by using the resorts’ amenities.
+You can choose to celebrate your wedding at beach resorts, reducing costs using the resort’s amenities.
 Or you can have a very exclusive and tailored wedding in private villas with an event created just for you.